 The bar substantially profited from this situation in the form of alcohol sales.
 The bar knew — or should have known — that this situation could happen, as fights like this had broken out repeatedly in the months prior to the woman’s assault.
 But the bar did nothing.
 Its owner refused to spend the money to increase security and protect the bar’s patrons.

-Types Of Cases A Negligent Security Attorney Handles In Florida
+Types Of Cases A Negligent Security Lawyer Handles In Florida

 Negligent security cases don’t just take place in bars.
 These cases take place at: